 Advisor’s Charge

-Produce a recommended set of BDCP biological goals and objectives for the 11 covered fish species that are attainable within the context of BDCP, measureable, and based on the best available science.
-Specific tasks summarized below and described in more detail in Attachment A.
+Develop elements of the BDCP logic chain that are essential for producing a recommended set of BDCP biological goals and objectives for the 11 covered fish species that are attainable, measureable, and based on the best available science.
+The exercise will include a technical discussion of broader issues (including broader recovery goals), with a focus on specific stressors and an assessment (to the extent possible based on existing data) of what would have to change about specific stressors, and by how much to achieve species/ecosystem recovery.
+Specific tasks are summarized below and described in more detail in Attachment A.

-Review existing background materials, including work to date on stressors, goals and objectives, logic chain process, and proposed conservation measures.
+Review existing background materials, including work to date on stressors, “global” goals and objectives, logic chain process, and proposed conservation measures.

 Review other HCP/NCCPs and relevant regulatory guidance documents.